MaartenGr/BERTopic/docs/tutorial/topicreduction/topicreduction.md

 ## **Hierarchical Topic Reduction**
 It is not possible for HDBSCAN to specify the number of clusters you would want.
-To a certain extent, this is actually an advantage, as we can trust HDBSCAN to be better in finding the number of clusters than we ware.
+To a certain extent, this is actually an advantage, as we can trust HDBSCAN to be better in finding the number of clusters than we are.

-Instead, we can try to reduce the number of topics after they have been created.
+Instead, we can try to reduce the number of topics that have been created.
+Below, you will find three methods of doing so.

+### Manual Topic Reduction
 Each resulting topic has its own feature vector constructed from c-TF-IDF.
 Using those feature vectors, we can find the most similar topics and merge them.
 If we do this iteratively, starting from the least frequent topic, we can reduce the number of topics quite easily.
 We do this until we reach the value of `nr_topics`: